mark-meyer/jheap/README.md

 let root = h.root // --> 1
 ```

 To produce an array from a heap in a non-destructive way, first create a copy.
-This is only a shallow copy.
+This is a shallow copy.
 If the heap contains complex objects, this copy will still point to the original objects
 ```js
 h = Heap.fromArray([2, 5, 7, 1, 8])
 h2 = h.copy()